aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

               ]
             }...
 ```
-You can get your virtual cluster id from EMR console or use the command below.
+You can get your virtual cluster ID from the EMR console or use the command below.
 ```bash
 kubectl get virtualcluster -o jsonpath={.items..status.id}
 ```